edwinsteele/wordspeak.org/posts/developing-on-an-ipad.md

 .. description:

 # Surely I won't need my laptop
-I choose to pack lightly when travelling so I left my laptop at home when we did a recent overseas trip to visit family.
+I pack lightly when I travel so I left my laptop at home when we did a recent overseas trip to visit family.
 I didn't anticipate writing any code or doing anything technical on holidays because I was tired from work, so leaving my laptop at home seemed like a good choice.
 And then I relaxed, and found a bit of mental energy and I wanted to do exactly what I'd expected not to do.
 So there I was with my iPad and Bluetooth keyboard, eager to do something technical and figuring that I'd be interesting to have a go with what's at hand.

-# And then attempt a significant upgrade using the iPad
+# And then I attempt a significant upgrade using the iPad
 I decided to try a significant upgrade of [Nikola](http://getnikola.org), which I use to publish this site.
 I'd fallen behind several versions, and there were a number of non-trivial breaking changes that I'd need to work through.
 Most of this task was unix command-line, text-file editing, a bit of python, reviewing web pages and reading doco.
 I'd have normally done it offline on my Macbook, but my tools in this case were:

 * A 3rd gen iPad.